Clearwire investor loses bid for fast-track trial versus Sprint deal

 The lawsuit by Crest Financial Ltd, Clearwire's largest shareholder after Sprint, accuses Clearwire's board of accepting a low-ball offer of $2.97 a share.
 Crest's general counsel said last week he hoped for a full trial in April to try to stop the deal.

-At a hearing on Thursday, which was closed to the public, Crest asked Delaware Court of Chancery Judge Leo Strine to approve a motion to expedite and to put the case on a schedule for a full trial in the coming months.
+At a hearing on Thursday, which was closed to the public, Crest asked Delaware Court of Chancery judge Leo Strine to approve a motion to expedite and to put the case on a schedule for a full trial in the coming months.

 Sprint spokesman Scott Sloat said his company was pleased with the decision.
-A Clearwire spokesman declined to comment.

 Shareholder lawsuits such as Crest's generally do not get to a trial sooner than eight months or a year.
+If the deal closes before then, Crest would likely be able to press for damages against Clearwire's board of directors.

 BEIJING/HONG KONG - China reiterated its opposition on Thursday to a European Union plan to limit airline carbon dioxide emissions and called for talks to resolve the issue a day after its major airlines refused to pay any carbon costs under the new law.